mackelec/BluePill_stm32Duino_how_I_set_it_up/README.md

 The product that is 0.50 more expensive has the ST USB bootloader installed.
 I'd buy it without the bootloader.
 I'd also buy it without the pins soldered.

-Read about them hear  http://stm32duino.com/viewtopic.php?f=50&t=2900&hilit=robotdyn
+Read about them here  http://stm32duino.com/viewtopic.php?f=50&t=2900&hilit=robotdyn

 ### Programing Tools